 Trying to cheat or manipulate a hair drug test can have serious consequences, including loss of employment, legal and financial penalties, and damage to your reputation.
 The best way to pass a hair drug test is to abstain from drug use and maintain sobriety.
 Here are some ways people try to cheat on the test.

-How to Pass Hair Drug Test
+How to Pass a Hair Follicle Drug Test

-The most reliable way to pass a hair drug test is to abstain from drug use altogether.
+The most reliable way to pass a hair follicle drug test is to abstain from drug use altogether.
 However, if you have used drugs in the past and are concerned about passing a hair drug test, there are a few things you can try:

 how-to-pass-a-marijuana-drug-test-hair-follicle-90-days-12-months-struggling-with-addiction-resources-maintain-sobriety-prevent-relapse